 - Writer-director Kenneth Branagh has begun filming in the London area the independently financed, semiautobiographical period drama Belfast.
-The cast includes Judi Dench, Jamie Dornan, Jude Hill, Caitriona Balfe, and Ciarán Hinds.
+The cast includes Judi Dench, Jamie Dornan, Jude Hill, and Caitriona Balfe.

-Belfast movie: Kenneth Branagh begins shooting his ‘most personal film’ with stars Judi Dench + Jamie Dornan
+Belfast movie: Kenneth Branagh begins shooting his ‘most personal film’ with Judi Dench + Jamie Dornan

 Academy Award-nominated multitasker Kenneth Branagh has started filming his Belfast movie – Branagh is both writer and director – in the London area.
 Production is expected to move to the Northern Irish capital in the near future.